 I wanted the vibe of this Retro Rainbow Baby Shower to be playful and happy… something that would put both mom-to-be and her guests in a “shiny happy” mood the minute they arrived!
 Bright colors, metallic gold, glitter and fluffy white clouds took center stage.
 The printable paper details played a huge part in bringing this theme to life – through elements like framed prints, party flags, and bold patterned papers used as napkin rings and dessert tray liners.

 I hope this theme makes you happy too!
-If you know a mom-to-be that would love to be showered with sunshine and rainbows, the entire printable collection (+ coordinating items like invitations & name banners) can be found right here.
+If you know a mom-to-be that would love to be showered with sunshine and rainbows, the entire printable collection (+ coordinating items) can be found right here.

 Centerpiece Design A: